Hendrix-CS/csci320/projects/rush.md

   * Its output file, if redirected.
   * Its input file, if redirected.
   * A vector of its pipelined commands.
+* Here is one approach to parsing the command:
+  * Check if it ends with an ampersand (`&`).
+If so, set the background command flag to `true`, and shave the `&` from the end.
+  * Split the string based on the `|` symbol, and collect the results into a vector.
+    * Be sure to use `.to_string()` to convert them to fully owned objects, not borrowed objects.
+  * Check the last element to see if it contains the `>` symbol.
+If so, put the output filename into your `struct`, then remove it from the command entry.
+  * Check the first element to see if it contains the `<` symbol.
+If so, put the input filename into your `struct`, then remove it from the command entry.
 * Redirecting standard output can make debugging difficult; I recommend using [eprintln!](https://doc.rust-lang.org/std/macro.eprintln.html), which prints to standard error.
 * Break the execution of the command line into a series of functions: